mjumbewu/gedit-settings/README.rst

 Additional settings:

 * Mimetype for reStructredText
-* Syntax coloring for reStructedText
+* Syntax coloring borrowed from https://github.com/gmate/gmate to complement gEdit's default selection of Classic, Cobalt, Kate, Oblivion, and Tango

 The contents of the *related_settings* directory should be installed alongside the *gedit* directory, probably in *~/.local/share/*.